nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 - Any bonus scroll will show as already completed with their spawned item present if its specific rubies reward was already received elsewhere.

 - The region for the Rocks might not always show the correct path to it through Universal Tracker or `/get_logical_path`.

+- The Hills Key will show up in logic in Universal Tracker before obtaining the Fatal Flute if it spawned in your own world.
+This will not forbid proper seed completion.

 ## Game info